2 On: Composition

 "2 On" is an R&B song, marking a slight departure from the murky alternative R&B from her mixtapes.
 The song features "effervescent keys", "synth-string accents", finger snaps, trap hi-hats, electro beats and distant chilly sighs, the latter which Bradley Stern of MuuMuse described as more reminiscent of her mixtape releases.
-The song features a sample of Sean Paul's 2005 single "We Be Burnin'", with the line "Just give me the trees and we can smoke it ya/Just give me the drink and we can pour it ya" featured in the middle eight.
+The song features an interpolation of Sean Paul's 2005 single "We Be Burnin'", with the line "Just give me the trees and we can smoke it ya/Just give me the drink and we can pour it ya" featured in the middle eight.
 As a result, the song's writers (Cezar Cunningham, Sean Paul Henriques, Steven Marsden, Delano Thomas, Michael Jarrett, and Craig Serani Marsh) are credited.
+The song is written in the key of F♯ minor and has 101 beats-per minute.

 Lyrically, the song is a carpe-diem anthem about being "super hyped up, super extra out on whatever emotion that it is."
 Although the song became her first hit and got a lot of people buzzing about the song, some listeners didn't really understand the concept of the meaning of "2 On."
 She spoke with VladTV to address this by saying "2 On is basically a new way of saying turn up.
 Being super hyped up with your friends when going out.
 I just wanted to come up with a fresh phrase that people can catch on to."